 How to Freeze Other Recipes

 Need more help with make-ahead baking?
 Most of my recipes include specific freezing instructions.
-My favorites to freeze are pizza dough, baked oatmeal, pie crust, bagels, and black bean burgers.
+My favorites to freeze are pizza dough, baked oatmeal, pie crust, homemade bagels, and black bean burgers.
 For the burgers and bagels, I bake, cool, wrap individually in plastic wrap, and freeze.

 Bonus: 8 Freezer Meals